Kelowna woman fights off nighttime intruder - Lake Country Calendar

 We’ve all seen the horror movies where the main character investigates a strange sound inside their home in the middle of the night, only to find an intruder lurking, but for one Kelowna resident, that cliche scene became a stark reality.

-It was about 4 a.m. on July 6, when Sandy Litnick heard an unusual sound coming from the front foyer of her residence in the 1400 block of Richter Street.
+It was about 4 a.m. on July 6, when Sandy Lintick heard an unusual sound coming from the front foyer of her residence in the 1400 block of Richter Street.

-“I didn’t think someone was in my home, so I didn’t think to grab the marshall arts stick that I have,” said Litnick.
+“I didn’t think someone was in my home, so I didn’t think to grab the martial arts stick that I have,” said Lintick.

-“I went down the hallway towards the kitchen at the front of my house and that’s when I saw I saw him, standing there, looking at me in the doorway.”
+“I went down the hallway towards the kitchen at the front of my house and that’s when I saw him, standing there, looking at me in the doorway.”

-According to Litnick, the man had grabbed a rock-like object from her neighbour’s window sill and broke the front door window.
+According to Lintick, the man had grabbed a rock-like object from her neighbour’s window sill and broke the front door window.
 He then reached in, unlocked the door and entered.

-But rather than running for her life, Litnick bravely faced the intruder in an effort of self-defence.
+But rather than running for her life, Lintick bravely faced the intruder in an effort of self-defence.

 “Right away my instincts kicked in and I immediately put my arm across his chest and said ‘get out of my house’ and pushed him backward.
 But, when he hit the corner where the sink was that’s when I was truly scared because he said angrily ‘don’t push me’ and I went okay, he’s going to fight me now.”

-While Litnick acted bravely, handling the situation herself, she said the event has taken a toll on her mentally.
+While Lintick acted bravely, handling the situation herself, she said the event has taken a toll on her mentally.
 She is now looking for ways to prevent this from ever happening again.

 “I’m scared of the boogie man dude, I don’t like the dark,” she said.